wjayee/tp/docs/UserGuide.md

 <box type="info" header="Things to note:">

-* ID must be a unique 4 digit number.
-* SEX must be either `male` or `female`.
-Note that it is NOT case-sensitive.
-* Date of Birth (DOB) and Date of Admission (DOA) must be in the format `yyyy-MM-dd`. e.g. `2019-01-01` for 1st January 2019.
-* DOB must come chronologically before DOA.
-* Both DOB and DOA must not be in the future (If today's date is `2023-11-13`, then any date after that is considered **invalid**).
-* Species and breed can only be alphabetic with only a single space between words.
-E.g. `Golden Retriever` is valid, but <code>Golden &nbsp; Retriever</code> is invalid.
-(Note the extra whitespaces in between words).
 * Animals are uniquely identified by their ID.
 Hence, attempting to add a new animal that has an ID that already exists in the AnimalCatalog is not valid.
 * Refer to [attributes of `Animal`](#attributes-of-animal) for a better idea of the constraints of each attribute.